-For the first year your mixed soils should be enough to get a good root system established and allow the plant to take hold.
-You won’t be doing any harvesting anyway during the initial season as you will want the leaves to take in as much nutrients as possible for the following season.
-Come the following spring, you should use a 10-10-10 fertilizer, or a general purpose garden fertilizer to give it that extra boost to begin producing.
+For the first year, your mixed soils should be enough to get a good root system established and allow the plant to take hold.
+You won’t be doing any harvesting anyway during the initial season as you will want the leaves to take in as many nutrients as possible for the following season.
+Come the following spring, you should use a 10-10-10 fertilizer, or a general-purpose garden fertilizer to give it that extra boost to begin producing.

 Rhubarb is an early crop, and harvest generally begins in the North in April and can run through September.
 As it begins to set blooms, you’ll want to remove those flowers so the energy goes into the yummy stalks!